SICKAppSpaceCodingStarterKit/CSK_Module_MultiTCPIPServer/README.md

 ### Generic settings

+Info: Server must be restarted to apply new settings...

 1. Select ethernet interface and port that the server will listen to.
 Server must be restarted to apply the new settings
 2. Set framings for received and transmitted data.
 Server must be restarted to apply the new settings
 3. Set advanced settings of the server.
 Server must be restarted to apply the new settings